JustAnyones/Plugin-creator-website/docs/docs/draft-types/swat.md

 ::: type: boolean

 If true the building will dedicate frames for use in rotation.
+In this case you have to provide a multiple of 4 frames.

 **By default**, the value will be true, if the draft is [alignable](#alignable) and has at least 4 frames or it is a composition building.